-Discover activities built to facilitate connection, growth, and play!
+Discover activities built to facilitate play, reflection, connection and growth!

 In any kind of facilitated activity in the classroom or out, it is important to make sure your students or participants are “warmed up” to play, learn, and grow.
 These flexible activities can be done both with groups that have just formed, and groups that have been learning together for the entire year.